samuelchassot/Amy-Compiler-CLP-EPFL-extended/README.md

 # Amy compiler with extensions

+The project is a compiler for AMY, a functional language.
+The compiler produces web assembly.

-The Amy compiler with the list comprehensions syntax handling.
+This version in extended with the list comprehensions syntax handling.

 You can find a runnable example of what our extension can be used to under examples/ListCompr.scala.